leijendary/aws-cdk-template/README.md

 - This template is intended for the microservice architecture
 - **Intended for personal use only**

+## .env:

+Copy `.env.example` to `.env` and fill up the following details:

+1. `ENVIRONMENT`: The environment where to deploy the stacks.
+2. `ORGANIZATION`: This is mostly used as the domain name.
+3. `SUBSCRIBER`: The email for billing alerts.

 ## IAM Role:

 When creating an IAM role that has access to the CDK for deploying (like GitHub actions), create the following role: